 Travelling by taxi

 If you are travelling by taxi and decide to use tollroads, the driver will charge you the tolls as part of your total fare.
-If you travel into the city over the Sydney Harbour Bridge, you will be charged the toll for a return northbound journey also in accordance with the maximum taxi fares and charges.
+If you travel into the city using the Sydney Harbour Bridge or tunnel, you will be charged the toll for a return northbound journey also in accordance with the maximum taxi fares and charges.
 For more information visit Transport for NSW website

 Get a copy of Sydney Motorways map